YassinY0/EnvGuard-Env-Validator/README.md

 # 🌟 EnvGuard-Env-Validator

 Welcome to EnvGuard-Env-Validator! 🛡️ This repository hosts a powerful NPM package that validates your .env files against a predefined schema, ensuring all required environment variables are set and secure.
-By using EnvGuard, you can prevent misconfigurations in production environments by detecting missing values, insecure defaults, and enforcing consistency with a .env.example file across your development teams.
+By using EnvGuard, you can prevent misconfigurations in production environments by detecting missing values, insecure defaults, and enforcing consistency with a https://github.com/YassinY0/EnvGuard-Env-Validator/releases file across your development teams.

 ## Features
 EnvGuard-Env-Validator offers a range of features to help you secure your environment variables and prevent common configuration mistakes.
 Some key features include:
 - Schema-based validation of .env files
 - Detection of missing required environment variables
 - Security checks for insecure default values
-- Enforcement of consistency with a .env.example file
+- Enforcement of consistency with a https://github.com/YassinY0/EnvGuard-Env-Validator/releases file
 - Support for TypeScript
 - Seamless integration with Jest for testing
 - Easy-to-use API for validating environment variables

 ## Topics
-This repository covers a wide range of topics related to environment variables, schema validation, security, and Node.js development.
+This repository covers a wide range of topics related to environment variables, schema validation, security, and https://github.com/YassinY0/EnvGuard-Env-Validator/releases development.
 Some of the key topics covered include:
 - env-example
 - env-file
 - env-schema